lukasmartinelli-alt/yow-hackathon/README.md

 1. Register at [Cloud9](https://c9.io/) with your Github credentials
 2. Choose your `username.github.io` repo
 3. Click "Clone to edit" and choose the "Ruby on Rails" if you want to use Jekyll
+4. Install Jekyll: `gem install github-pages`
-4. Run in command line: `jekyll serve --port $PORT --host $HOST`
+5. Run in command line: `jekyll serve --port $PORT --host $HOST`
-5. Click "Preview with Web Server"
+6. Click "Preview with Web Server"

 ### Use Vagrant